odtp-org/odtp-manuals/docs/tutorials/executions.md

     ![Dashboard Add execution](../static/tutorials/executions/add-execution.png){ width="800" }

-    Then you may add paramters and ports: those are optional
+    Then you may add parameters and ports: those are optional

     ![Dashboard Add execution](../static/tutorials/executions/add-execution-parameters-and-ports.png){ width="800" }

-    You will see your executution, now you can save it.
+    You will see your execution, now you can save it.

     ![Dashboard Add execution](../static/tutorials/executions/save-new-execution.png){ width="800" }